David Fletcher (baseball)

-David Owen Fletcher (born May 31, 1994) is an American professional baseball infielder for the Los Angeles Angels of Major League Baseball (MLB).
+David Owen Fletcher (born May 31, 1994) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Los Angeles Angels and Atlanta Braves from 2018 to 2024.

-Fletcher was born in Orange, California and attended Cypress High School in Cypress, California.
+Fletcher was born in Orange, California, and attended Cypress High School in Cypress, California.
 After four varsity seasons with Cypress, Fletcher played two seasons of college baseball for Loyola Marymount University.
-He was drafted by the Angels in the sixth round of the 2015 Major League Baseball draft.
+He was drafted by the Angels in the sixth round of the 2015 MLB draft.
 He made his MLB debut in 2018 and served as a utility player for his first three seasons before becoming a more permanent middle infielder in 2021.

-Considered a contact hitter, Fletcher has frequently served as the leadoff batter in front of Mike Trout and Shohei Ohtani.
+Considered a contact hitter, Fletcher frequently served as the leadoff batter in front of Mike Trout and Shohei Ohtani with the Angels.
 He is known for his soft-contact bloop hits and frequent contact, resulting in a low amount of walks and strikeouts.
 In his first three full seasons with the Angels, Fletcher led the team in hits.
-His 26-game hitting streak in 2021 was the longest in MLB that year and the second-longest in Angels history, ahead of Rod Carew's 25 and behind Garret Anderson's 28.
+His 26-game hitting streak in 2021 was the longest in MLB that year and the second-longest in Angels history, behind Garret Anderson's 28.

 Early life

 David Owen Fletcher was born on May 31, 1994, in Orange, California.
-He is the son of Tim Fletcher, a former college football player for Saddleback College, construction worker, and army veteran, and Fernanda Fletcher, a professional dancer.
+He is the son of Tim Fletcher, a former college football player for Saddleback College, construction worker, and Army veteran, and Fernanda Fletcher, a professional dancer.
 Fletcher showed interest in baseball from a young age, playing soft toss at age four with Angels infielder Gary DiSarcina at a fan appreciation event.
 At age 13, Fletcher first trained with Stan Grebeck, a baseball coach and brother of former major leaguer Craig Grebeck.
 Grebeck took note of Fletcher's quick release on defense and predicted that he would eventually play in the major leagues.
 Fletcher continued to work with Grebeck, evolving his swing and training to hit high fastballs.

 Fletcher attended Cypress High School in Cypress, California.
-He finished his sophomore season batting .317 with 15 runs batted in (RBI).
+He finished his sophomore season batting .317 with 15 runs batted in (RBIs).
 In his junior season, Fletcher was named by The Orange County Register as a top high school athlete in the county to watch in 2012, alongside Tyler Mahle.
 Through early April, he was batting .429 as Cypress's leadoff hitter with 10 stolen bases in 13 attempts.
 Fletcher finished his junior season batting .422 with a team-best 46 hits and only one strikeout in 119 plate appearances.
 Fletcher was selected to the Register's all-county second team, sharing honors with James Kaprielian, Jacob Nix, Tyler Mahle, and Ryan McMahon.
 In 2013, his senior year, Fletcher batted .437, aiding Cypress in winning the CIF Southern Section (CIF-SS) Division 2 championship.
 Following the season, he was named to the Register's all-county first team, the Los Angeles Times High School All-Star baseball team, and was named the CIF-SS Division 2 MVP.